-Message from Directors
+Message from College Counselors

 At CSN, our approach to helping students and families through the college search process is grounded in an awareness of our students and respect for them as individuals.
 A successful college search experience has several features, each overseen closely by the college counselors.
 First, the student needs to get to know the Upper School - academically, culturally and socially.
 We encourage exploration of extracurricular options, to help students identify their talents, strengths, interests and leadership possibilities.